E-Discovery Leadership Conference 2015

 Partner and Founding Member at Davis, Bethune & Jones, LLC

-Scott S. Bethune is a founding member of Davis, Bethune & Jones, LLC, in Kansas City, Missouri.
-He concentrates his trial practice in product liability, personal injury/wrongful death litigation, and commercial litigation, often involving large volumes of electronically stored information.
-Scott has been inducted as a member of the American Board of Trial Advocates and served as President for the Western Missouri-Eastern Kansas Chapter in 2012.
+Scott S. Bethune concentrates his trial practice in product liability, personal injury/wrongful death litigation, and commercial litigation involving large volumes of electronically stored information.
+He has been inducted as a member of the American Board of Trial Advocates and served as President of the Kansas City Metropolitan Bar Association in 2015.

 Senior Counsel at Husch Blackwell

-Tessa founded and leads Husch Blackwell’s eDiscovery Solution Team and is the Managing Director of the firm’s Litigation Technology Department.
-She concentrates her practice on electronic discovery and related issues, serving as the firm’s resource for lawyers and clients regarding defensible and cost-effective strategies for the preservation, collection, review, and production of electronic documents.
-Tessa frequently speaks on issues related to eDiscovery and teaches UMKC Law School’s first eDiscovery course.
+Tessa Jacob founded and leads Husch Blackwell’s eDiscovery Solution Team and is the Managing Director of the firm’s Litigation Technology Department.
+She concentrates her practice on electronic discovery and related issues, serving as the firm’s resource for lawyers and clients regarding defensible and cost-effective strategies for electronic document management.

 Event Details